I’ve never texted more in my life!

 Breastmilk production is a supply and demand situation, so any nursing is good, and even supplemental pumping can help increase supply IF baby is having trouble nursing or is sick and can’t nurse well.
 You’ll have to decide if you store that milk or give it to baby.

-3. A Little Herbal Help for Low Milk Supply
+3. A Little Herbal Help for Low Breastmilk Supply

 Whenever I read recommendations like these, I come up with all sorts of excuses.